Ododo/Pyet3/README.md

     -Rename the qagame.mp.(i386/x86_64).so of your ET mod to mod.so -Copy mod.so into the pyet folder
     -Copy qagame.mp.(i386/x86_64).so from build/out directory to your mod folder.
-    -Copy build/out/plugins.py and build/out/pyet.so to the pyet directory -Run etded/etlded as usual.
+    -Copy build/out/plugins dir and build/out/_pyet.so into the pyet directory -Run etded/etlded as usual.